Names of Beijing: Abbreviation

 In Chinese, the abbreviation of Beijing is its second character 京 ("Capital").
 This is employed, for example, as the prefix on all Beijing-issued license plates.

 In the Latin alphabet, the official abbreviation are the two initials of the region's characters: BJ.

 Beijing Capital International Airport's IATA code is PEK, based on the previous romanization, Peking.
 The new airport, Beijing Daxing International Airport, uses PKX as its code.

 Similarly named cities

-In addition to Nanjing, several other East Asian and Southeast Asian cities have similar names in Chinese characters despite appearing dissimilar in English transliteration.
-The most prominent is Tokyo, Japan, whose Han script name is written 東京 (Dongjing, or "Eastern Capital"). 東京 was also a former name of Hanoi (as Đông Kinh or "Tonkin") in Vietnam during the Later Lê dynasty.
-A former name of Seoul in South Korea was Gyeongseong, written in Han script as 京城 or "Capital City".
-Kyoto in Japan still bears the similar-meaning characters 京都: the character "都", du in Chinese, can also mean "capital".

 The history of China since the Tang dynasty has also been full of secondary capitals with directional names.
 Under the Tang, these were Beidu ("north capital", at Taiyuan in Shanxi); Nandu ("south capital", first, Chengdu in Sichuan and, later, Jiangling in Hubei); Dongdu ("east capital", Luoyang in Henan); and Xidu ("west capital", Fengxiang in Shaanxi).

 There were two previous Beijings: one, the northern capital of the Northern Song at modern Daming in Hebei; the other, the northern capital of the Jurchen Jin located at Ningcheng in Inner Mongolia.